ucsf-wynton/wynton-website-hpc/docs/hpc/about/governance.md

 concerning use and governance of the cluster.
 Committee matters are addressed at meetings and by email as needed.
 To ensure continuity of governance, the Committee appoints new members by a majority vote.
-The Committee currently consists of Kliment Verba, Sergio Baranzini, Scott Pegg, Brian Shoichet, Tom Ferrin (Co-Chair), Andrej Sali (Co-Chair), Mike Keiser (representing guest users), and Mandy Terrill (Campus IT).
+The Committee currently consists of Kliment Verba (Co-Chair), Sergio Baranzini, Scott Pegg, Brian Shoichet, Tom Ferrin (Co-Chair), and Mandy Terrill (Campus IT).